 In May 2016, the Company granted 3,000 RSUs under the 2012 Equity Incentive Plan at a fair value of \$13.19 per share to certain members of the Board of Directors.
-These RSUs will vest and settle in the form of Class A shares of Silvercrest.
-One hundred percent of the RSUs granted vest and settle on the first anniversary of the grant date.
+These RSUs vested and settled in the form of Class A shares of Silvercrest.
+One hundred percent of the RSUs granted vested and settled on the first anniversary of the grant date.